GLOBAL MARKETS-Global stocks steady, U.S. Treasury yields rise as recession worries persist | Headlines

 GLOBAL MARKETS-Global stocks steady, U.S. Treasury yields rise as recession worries persist

-Oil prices dropped more than 3% in volatile trading as recession worries raised uncertainty over global crude demand, even as markets awaited clarity on talks to revive a deal that could allow more Iranian oil exports.
-Brent crude futures fell 3.47% to $91.80 a barrel, after hitting a session high of $95.95.
+Oil prices dropped nearly 3% in volatile trading as recession worries raised uncertainty over global crude demand, even as markets awaited clarity on talks to revive a deal that could allow more Iranian oil exports.
+Brent crude futures fell 2.9% to settle at $92.84 a barrel, after hitting a session high of $95.95.

 Global equity markets were flat while U.S. Treasury yields rose on Tuesday, as recession worries persisted amid concern the Federal Reserve will continue its steep interest rate hikes despite nascent signs of a slowdown in inflation.

-The Dow Jones Industrial Average rose 0.54% to 34,094.94, the S&P 500 lost 0.04% to 4,295.4 and the Nasdaq Composite dropped 0.51% to 13,060.90.
-Oil prices dropped more than 3% in volatile trading as recession worries raised uncertainty over global crude demand, even as markets awaited clarity on talks to revive a deal that could allow more Iranian oil exports.
+The Dow Jones Industrial Average rose 0.71% to 34,152.01, the S&P 500 gained 0.19% to 4,305.2 and the Nasdaq Composite dropped 0.19% to 13,102.55.
+Oil prices dropped nearly 3% in volatile trading as recession worries raised uncertainty over global crude demand, even as markets awaited clarity on talks to revive a deal that could allow more Iranian oil exports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)